MayurK-92/Assignment-1/README.md

 ## Conclusion

 You have successfully implemented a branching strategy in Git, including creating feature branches, release branches, and tagging a release.
-This workflow helps manage development and release cycles efficiently.

-For any issues or contributions, please open an issue or submit a pull request.

 ---